MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

     =#

 The output of the pipeline is encapsulated in a `DataKnot`, which is a container holding structured, vectorized data.
-We can get the actual Julia string value using `get()`.
+We can get the corresponding Julia value using `get()`.

     get(run(Hello)) #-> "Hello World"